AvinashKasukurthi/ai_mini_projects/README.md

-# Mini Projects - AI Agent Course
+# Mini Projects - LLM's and AI Agent Course

 A collection of mini projects exploring AI integration using Ollama, focusing on practical applications of local language models.